ishobhnik/RobotNavigation/README.md

 ```
 ---
 ## Data Preprocessing
-- First need to extract data from the .bag files(for SCAND).
+- First need to extract data from the .bag files(for SCAND and RECON).

 - Run process_bags.py with the relevant args, or process_recon.py for processing RECON HDF5s.